musoobi/azure-management-tool/SECURITY.md

 - [ ] `.gitignore` is properly configured
 - [ ] Security notices are added to documentation
 - [ ] Credentials are rotated if previously exposed
+- [ ] Flask secret key is changed from default in production
+- [ ] Web app endpoints are properly secured
+- [ ] No sensitive data in frontend JavaScript
+- [ ] Docker configurations don't expose secrets

 ## 🔍 Monitoring